gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 I asked about removing the confirmation alert that appears after pressing the hotkey, and on [68KMLA.org](https://68kmla.org/bb/index.php?threads%2Fskipping-a-confirmation-alert-and-doing-the-ok-code-path.47220%2F) user *cheesestraws* (thanks!) came up with a solution that involved NOPing out the Alert syscall setup, invokation, and return, and making the comparison that usually checks the alert button always default to the OK.
 I was so close to figuring out this solution myself, but I lacked a key bit of knowledge for how to figure out the hex code for a totally new instruction.
 Well, now I know how to do that!
 [Here's all the details of how to change the machine code](https://68kmla.org/bb/index.php?threads/skipping-a-confirmation-alert-and-doing-the-ok-code-path.47220/post-529695).

 Once this was done it became obvious how much of a hack FinderHack really is.
-After deleting the file the icon for the now missing file persists in Finder for up to a few seconds on my emulated Mac, and up to 20 seconds on period hardware!
+After deleting the file the icon of the now missing file persists in Finder for up to a few seconds on my emulated Mac, and up to 20 seconds on period hardware!
 This is unacceptable, so I had to go deeper.

 ----